jeffreyguo/SS-Behat-quicksetup/README.md

  * Captures JavaScript errors and logs them through Selenium
  * Saves screenshots to filesystem whenever an assertion error is detected

-In order to achieve this, the extension makes on basic assumption:
+In order to achieve this, the extension makes one basic assumption:
 Your Behat tests are run from the same application as the tested SilverStripe codebase, on a locally hosted website from the same codebase.
 This is important because we need access to the underlying SilverStripe